cyberkingcj/vaccine-slot-availability-checker/README.md

 <h2> Note </h2>
 This app or me has nothing to do with your WhatsApp data.
 All the processes are happening on your local machine.

-<h3> Why is this app better than other websites available on the internet </h3>
+<h2> Why is this app better than other websites available on the internet </h2>
 Since it is running on your local PC handling only your requests rather than handling hundreds and thousands of requests, there are almost 0 chances of DoS (Denial of Service) from the CoWIN server and that increases the accuracy.
+The only drawback is thay you will need to keep your PC on.